What

 then a person may get motivated.

-However in the IS domain,
+In the IS domain, “half

-achieving the motivational level of “Acceptance”.
-The system has to look at
+“Acceptance”.
+The system has to look at other factors which are required to

-person may like to protect his computer against the latest virus.
-But he
+tools are available.
+For example, a person may like to protect his computer

-can proceed only if a suitable anti virus solution is available to him.
+against the latest virus.
+But he can proceed only if a suitable anti virus

 Availability is generally a